TonyRipa/PlaceValue/README.md

 </pre>
 Laurent Multinomial then formats PlaceValue2's result as x^2h^-1+2x+h .

-Laurent Multinomials are nothing more than a veneer for PlaceValue2.
+Laurent Multinomials are nothing more than a UI for PlaceValue2.

 Laurent Multinomial
 -------------------